Saurav-Paul/AI-virtual-assistant-python/README.md

 Any python or c++ files from the current directory can be run using one command.
 The command is given below,
 > jarvis -r "file_name"

+or,

+> Cp -r "file_name"

 If you don't specify the file_name, it will list all the available python and c++ files in the current directory and you have to choose.

 You can run in debug mode.
 Debug mode is running C++ file with custom flags.
 The command for running in debug mode is given below,

-> jarvis -r -d
+> Cp -r -d

 If you want to run the program more than one time you can do that.
+I thing this is one of the useful command because it helps to check mulitple tests in just one command and one compilation , that saves time.
 The command for running more than one time is given below,

-> jarvis -r -'number of times'
+> Cp -r -'number of times'

 If you want to keep executable file after running, you can use '-c' command,

 An example is given below,

+> Cp -r -c -3 'file_name'

+with debug,

-> jarvis -r -cd -3 'file_name'
+> Cp -r -cd -3 'file_name'

 it will run jarvis in debug mode and it will run 3 times.
 And after execution, it will keep the executable file.